TBeijen/tbnl-hugo/content/post/2024-04-30-terrible-and-ansible-were-already-terrible-in-2016.md

   - HashiCorp
   - IBM
   - SFTP
 description: IBM now has Terraform plus Ansible which is Terrible.
-A great combination, that is why somewhere an in-house 'Terrible' was created many years ago.
+But actually a great combination, that is why somewhere an in-house 'Terrible' was created many years ago.
 thumbnail: img/terrible-header.jpg

 ---